BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2024-12-13-working-with-graph-databases-in-python.md

 ## Why are we working with graph databases?

-We started with hundreds of lithology classifcations which were going to be used in a new Field Data Capture system, where users could input spatial lithology data.
+We started with hundreds of lithology classifications which were going to be used in a new Field Data Capture system, where users could input spatial lithology data.
 We wanted to plot coloured points onto a map within the system, so that a user could see all of their spatial lithology data visually, as this would allow them